 Influenza (flu)

-• Influenza (the flu) is a common, highly contagious virus that affects the respiratory system.
+- Influenza (the flu) is a common, highly contagious virus that affects the lungs and airways.

-• The virus can cause a mild to serious illness and even death in young children, older adults and vulnerable people.
+- The virus can cause a mild to serious illness and even death in young children, older adults and vulnerable people.
+Influenza can even lead to hospitalisation in otherwise healthy people.

-• Getting the influenza vaccine is your best protection against influenza.
+- Getting the seasonal influenza vaccine is your best protection against influenza.

-• The influenza vaccine is recommended for everyone from 6 months of age.
+- The seasonal influenza vaccine is recommended for everyone from 6 months of age and above.

 How do you get influenza?

-Influenza spreads even more quickly among large groups (e.g. childcare centres, aged care and healthcare facilities) and infection rates can be 2-3 times higher.
+Influenza spreads faster among large groups.
+Childcare centres, aged care and healthcare centres have infection rates 2-3 times higher than in the general community.

 Notifiable disease

-Influenza is a notifiable disease.
-This means doctors, hospitals and laboratories must inform the Department of Health of your diagnosis.
-This allows the Department to monitor the extent of influenza cases in our community and to take necessary action in some situations, for example outbreaks in day care or aged care centres.
-Notification is confidential.
+Influenza is a notifiable disease, which means that if you are diagnosed, your doctor, hospital or lab must inform the Department of Health.
+This helps to monitor influenza cases in the community and to inform protective actions, such as managing outbreaks in child care or aged care centres.
+Notifications are confidential.

 What are the signs and symptoms of influenza?